My Two Cents. (Probably Worth a Little More).

 Airdrie sits directly on the QE2, with Calgary's northern edge just a few kilometres south.
 What was once a bedroom community has grown into a city of over 90,000 people — the fastest-growing city in Alberta — with the schools, recreation, retail, and employment infrastructure to match.
 Genesis Place alone (a 450,000 sq ft recreation centre with twin arenas, a full aquatics complex, and an indoor track) tells you everything you need to know about how seriously this city takes quality of life.

 The real estate landscape here spans 37 unique neighbourhoods across an impressive price range.
 In the south end, communities like Coopers Crossing, Bayside, Kings Heights, and Prairie Springs are perennial favourites for families drawn to the shorter Calgary commute and strong community identities.
 Coopers Crossing in particular — with its internal pond and pathway system — has developed a loyal following that keeps turnover low and values steady.
-For newer builds, Lanark, Cobblestone Creek, and South Point represent Airdrie's current growth edge, with master-planned layouts and modern construction at prices still below comparable Calgary product.
+For newer builds, Lanark, Cobblestone Creek, and South Point represent Airdrie's current growth edge, with master-planned layouts and modern civil construction at prices still below comparable Calgary product.

 The schools deserve mention for any family buyer: Rocky View Schools operates 18 public schools in Airdrie, Calgary Catholic School District covers four Catholic options, and an École des Hautes-Plaines provides K–12 francophone education.
 W.H.
 Croxford High School has Learning Academies in mechanics, visual arts, and mechatronics.
 George McDougall offers French and Fine Arts Certificate programs.
 For buyers with children, Airdrie's school diversity is genuinely competitive with anything Calgary offers — and the commute home after school drop-off is dramatically shorter.